Master of Science in Forest Resources

 Specific requirements are listed under the Forest Resources graduate program section of the University of Arkansas at Monticello catalog.

 Information on admission to the University of Arkansas at Monticello is available under Admissions.

 Application Reference Form: [PDF]

-Graduate assistantships are awarded to outstanding students who can make valuable contributions to the School of Forestry and Natural Resources research and teaching programs.
+Graduate assistantships are awarded to outstanding students who can make valuable contributions to the College of Forestry, Agriculture & Natural Resources research and teaching programs.
 When offered, graduate assistantships provide students a stipend, renewable annually, for up to 24 months.
 Renewal is contingent upon satisfactory fulfillment of obligations and responsibilities.
 Graduate assistants are provided further financial assistance through the waiver of tuition.
 This waiver covers only required coursework as outlined on an approved degree plan and typically for only for 30 graduate credit hours: it does not include tuition for required cognate courses or courses not listed on the degree plan.
 Tuition payment above 30 credit hours is subject to approval by the Dean.
 Additionally, work/study space is provided for each graduate assistant.